 It is also important to understand that all carbohydrates are not the same.
 A research article published this month in the American Journal of Clinical Nutrition evaluated the effectiveness of glucose vs. fructose at re-fueling muscle energy stores.
 The results showed that glucose was significantly more effective and lead to increased exercise performance the next day.
 Some handy whole-food, post-run snacks high in glucose include: bananas, grapes, dates, and dried fruits.
 There are also many sports bars and supplements high in glucose that are easy to take during or after endurance activities.

 Marketing and media have really pushed the idea that more protein is better, but science disproves this theory.
-According the Academy of Nutrition and Dietetics, athlete’s need only slightly more than non-athletes.
+According to the Academy of Nutrition and Dietetics, the athlete needs only slightly more than non-athletes.
 The daily recommendation for athletes is 1.2-2 grams of protein per kilogram of body weight.
-The lower end is better suited for endurance athletes while the higher end is more directed toward body builders and power athletes.
+The lower end is better suited for endurance athletes while the higher end is more directed toward bodybuilders and power athletes.

 An Important Mineral for Recovery – Magnesium:

 Repleting magnesium may aid in preventing stress fractures and demineralization of bones.
 Magnesium largely exists in muscles and bones where its primary function is muscle contraction and energy metabolism.
 Ensuring you consume enough magnesium-rich foods after events can aid in longevity

 and quick recovery in your sport.
 Some great whole food sources of magnesium include dark green leafy vegetables, whole grains, and nuts.

 An Ounce of Prevention is Worth a Pound of Cure:

 Going into a race or a hard workout well rested, well nourished and well hydrated can be worth more than anything you can do to fix your body up after.

 While exercising in moderate doses boosts your immune system, long endurance events, such as ultra-marathons and multi-day events, tend to do the opposite.